MyZenKey/sp-sdk-ios/README.md

     </array>
 ```

-#### 4.2.1 Specifying a custom URI
+To create a custom redirect URI, access the Service Provider Portal and follow the instructions.

-If you would like to add an extra layer of security to your integration, we recommend specifying your redirect URI as a **universal link**.
-This requires that you have the appropriately configured app association and entitlements.
-For more information on universal links, see Apple’s [documentation on the topic](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).
-To use a custom url as your redirect URI, specify your custom scheme, host, and path in your `Info.plist`.
+**NOTE: **To add an extra layer of security to your integration, we recommend specifying your redirect URI as a universal link.
+This requires having the appropriately configured app association and entitlements.
+Refer to e Apple’s [documentation on the topic](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).

+To apply your custom redirect URI, specify the custom scheme, host, and path in the `Info.plist` file.

 ```xml
     <key>ProjectVerifyCustomHost</key>